Components of Gr\"obner strata in the Hilbert scheme of points: Combinatorics of lexicographic standard sets

 \begin{dfn} Let $\Delta\in\mathcal{D}_n$.
-We define two labeled graphs attached to $\Delta$. \begin{enumerate} \item[(i)] The {\it decomposition graph of $\Delta$} is the rooted tree with the following nodes, \begin{itemize} \item the root $\Delta$, whose label is $n$; \item one node for each decomposition $\{\Delta_i: i\in I\}$ of $\Delta$, each having the label $n-\frac{1}{2}$; \item one node for each $\Delta_i$ appearing in a decomposition of $\Delta$, each having the label $n-1$; \end{itemize} and the following edges, \begin{itemize} \item one edge between $\Delta$ and each decomposition $\{\Delta_i: i\in I\}$; and \item for all decompositions $\{\Delta_i: i\in I\}$, one edge between that decomposition and each standard set $\Delta_i$ appearing therein. \end{itemize} \item[(ii)] In the decomposition graph of $\Delta$, we replace each leaf, i.e., each node of the form $\Delta_i\in\mathcal{D}_{n-1}$, with its decomposition graph.
-In the resulting graph, a rooted tree with root $\Delta$, we replace each leaf, i.e., each node of the form $\Delta_i\in\mathcal{D}_{n-2}$, with its decomposition graph.
+We define two labeled graphs attached to $\Delta$. \begin{enumerate} \item[(i)] The {\it C4 decomposition graph of $\Delta$} is the rooted tree with the following nodes, \begin{itemize} \item the root $\Delta$, whose label is $n$; \item one node for each C4 decomposition $\{\Delta_i: i\in I\}$ of $\Delta$, each having the label $n-\frac{1}{2}$; \item one node for each $\Delta_i$ appearing in a C4 decomposition of $\Delta$, each having the label $n-1$; \end{itemize} and the following edges, \begin{itemize} \item one edge between $\Delta$ and each C4 decomposition $\{\Delta_i: i\in I\}$; and \item for all C4 decompositions $\{\Delta_i: i\in I\}$, one edge between that C4 decomposition and each standard set $\Delta_i$ appearing therein. \end{itemize} \item[(ii)] In the C4 decomposition graph of $\Delta$, we replace each leaf, i.e., each node of the form $\Delta_i\in\mathcal{D}_{n-1}$, with its C4 decomposition graph.
+In the resulting graph, a rooted tree with root $\Delta$, we replace each leaf, i.e., each node of the form $\Delta_i\in\mathcal{D}_{n-2}$, with its C4 decomposition graph.
 We repeat this process $n$ times, in the last step adding leaves that lie in $\mathcal{D}_{0}$.
 We obtain a rooted tree with root $\Delta$ whose nodes are labeled $n,n-\frac{1}{2},n-1,n-\frac{3}{2},\ldots,\frac{1}{2},0$.
-We call that graph the {\it iterated decomposition graph of $\Delta$}. \end{enumerate} \end{dfn}
+We call that graph the {\it iterated C4 decomposition graph of $\Delta$}. \end{enumerate} \end{dfn}

-Figure \ref{graph} shows the decomposition graph of an abstract $\Delta$ lying in some $\mathcal{D}_{n}$.
+Figure \ref{graph} shows the C4 decomposition graph of an abstract $\Delta$ lying in some $\mathcal{D}_{n}$.
 We denoted the various indexing sets by $I^1, \ldots, I^t$ for avoiding confusion with the sets $I_1, \ldots, I_m$ of \eqref{ij}.
-Note that in the figure, we use an indexing of the nodes which is slightly different from the indexing we used in Definition \ref{graphs} above.
+Note that the numbers $h^1 := \# I^1, h^2 := \# I^2, \ldots, h^t := \# I^t$ appearing in the bottom line of Figure \ref{graph} are all equal to $\# q_n(\Delta)$.
+In the figure, we use an indexing of the nodes which is slightly different from the indexing we used in Definition \ref{graphs} above.
 Moreover, we we write the labels $n$, $n-\frac{1}{2}$ and $n-1$ in a separate column at the right hand side, as the labels are the same for all nodes on the same horizontal line.
-Figure \ref{longgraph} shows the iterated decomposition graph of the standard set $\Delta=\{0,e_{1},e_{2},e_{3}\}$, which we also considered in Figure \ref{nonuniqueness} above.
+Figure \ref{longgraph} shows the iterated C4 decomposition graph of the standard set $\Delta=\{0,e_{1},e_{2},e_{3}\}$, which we also considered in Figure \ref{nonuniqueness} above.